Opinion | The massive GOP betrayal of our democracy requires a forceful Democratic response

 The GOP has become an insurgent outlier in American politics.
 It is ideologically extreme; scornful of compromise; unmoved by conventional understanding of facts, evidence and science; and dismissive of the legitimacy of its political opposition.

 Ornstein and Mann couldn’t possibly have realized how prescient this would prove.
-Consider the larger story arc of the past year: A spectacularly malevolent botching of a pandemic; a horrific economic collapse; and, now, a weeks-long effort to subvert the verdict of the majority of Americans who chose a new direction of robust government action to deal with these challenges.
+Consider the larger story arc of the past year: A spectacularly malevolent botching of a pandemic; a horrific economic collapse; and, now, a months-long effort to subvert the verdict of the majority of Americans who chose a new direction of robust government action to deal with these challenges.

-We’re now looking at a GOP that is simply not part of the conversation in any meaningful sense about how to address two of our country’s biggest crises of the modern era.
-And, even as it will opt for this path, Republicans are in a position to recapture the House in two years, in no small part through extreme gerrymanders, as they themselves have boasted.
+We’re now looking at a GOP that is simply not part of the conversation about how to address two of our country’s biggest crises of the modern era.
+And, even as the party will opt for this path, Republicans are in a position to recapture the House in two years, in no small part through extreme gerrymanders, as they themselves have boasted.

 In short, the Republican Party will do all it can to grind the Biden agenda to a halt, crippling our ability to act in the face of these major crises, not to mention other longer-term ones, such as global warming, stagnant wages and skyrocketing inequality.